-- Program Evaluation Report.
+- 1. Annual Program Evaluation Report.
 A report is due to OSSE by Sept.
-30, 2021, with an overview of activities that took place during the funded period (Feb.
-3 (or award date) Sept.
-30), highlighting any proposed changes in logistics or budget to the program implementation.
-Report should also include information on the program's strategies, as well as the frequency of student engagement with the program.
+30 of each fiscal year in which funds are awarded, with an overview of activities that took place during the funded period, highlighting any proposed changes in logistics or budget of the current fiscal year and any proposed changes in logistics or budget for the next fiscal year (if receiving grant funds).
+Reports should also include information on the program's strategies, as well as the frequency of student engagement with the program.
 Template will be provided. - 2.
-Monthly reporting of program implementation. - 3.
+Bimonthly (every two months) check-ins and reporting of program implementation.
+Template will be provided. - 3.
 Mid-Program Report.
-An evaluation report is due to OSSE midway through the duration of the program.
-At a minimum the report should detail a list of planned programming dates, student enrollment, and an overview of program activities.
+An evaluation report is due to OSSE midway through the duration of the program each fiscal year.
+At a minimum the report should detail a list of planned programming dates for the remaining fiscal year, student enrollment to-date, and an overview of program activities to-date.
 Template will be provided. - 4.
 Final Evaluation Report.
-A final evaluation report is due within 30 days of the program end date.
-At a minimum the final report should detail student enrollment, attendance, an overview of program activities, and student progress updates.
-Additionally, this report should include qualitative feedback from the entities mentors, mentees and other staff (as appropriate).
+If the applicant receives grant funds for more than one fiscal year, the applicant will be required to submit a final report after its last year of receiving College Rising Mentorship Grant funds.
+The final evaluation report is due within 30 days of the program end date.
+At a minimum the final report should detail student enrollment, attendance, an overview of program activities year over year, and student progress updates.
+Additionally, this report should include qualitative feedback from the entity's mentors, mentees and other staff (as appropriate).
 Template will be provided.

-Additionally, OSSE we will ask for qualitative feedback from program contacts up to three times throughout the program duration via phone call or in person meetings.
+Additionally, OSSE will ask for qualitative feedback from program contacts up to three times throughout the program duration via phone call or in person meetings.
 With the exception of these qualitative conversations, the subgrantee will be responsible for submitting the reporting requirements to OSSE.